EchterAlsFake/PHUB/docs/source/guides/download.rst

     FFMPEG atomatically set the apropriate download speeds between segments download and codecs stuff, which makes it much faster and reliable than some presets.

+    .. note:: You need to have FFMPEG installed to your system to use this feature.

+    .. note:: As FFMPEG is a CLI tool, download progress tracking is not available.
+If you pass in a display callback, it will only be called at the start and at the end of the download.

     .. code-block:: python